top of page

 • Certification in Brainspotting

-• Completed Phase 1 and 2 Brainspotting training
+• Completed Phase 1, 2 and 3 Brainspotting training

 • Completed Gottman Method Couples therapy training level 1 and 2